 “Which of my photographs is my favorite?
 The one I’m going to take tomorrow.”

-No matter what level you’re at, just remember that we all started out as beginners and we are all still learning and growing during each photo shoot.
+No matter what level you’re at, just remember that we all started out as beginners and we are all still learning something new during each photo shoot.
 Keep practicing and reach out with questions anytime!

 This post contains affiliate links which means if you click or make a purchase through my site, I might make a small commission at no extra cost to you.
 I only promote products that I actually use and support.